 The University allocates a fees status to students in accordance with Term 7 below.
-University fees are normally payable annually and for continuing students normally will increase on an annual basis (see Term 7).
-Detail on what is covered by the fee, any additional costs associated with your course, other charges made by the University is given in Term 7 below and on our website.
+University fees are payable annually and for continuing students will increase on an annual basis (see Term 7).
+Detail on what is covered by the fee, any additional costs associated with your course, other charges made by the University is covered in Term 7 below.
 Payment plans can be considered.
 Should you withdraw or take a break in your studies your fee will be adjusted in line with our Refund and Compensation Policy (link) - see Term 10.